DUI PROBATION TERMS

 If you are convicted of Driving Under the Influence and were sentenced to probation you were likely ordered to comply with a number of terms and conditions.
-DUI probation terms usually include an alcohol education class (3, 6, 9, or 18 months, depending on BAC level or existence of prior offenses), a fine of at least $390 + penalty assessment, attendance at Mothers Against Drunk Driving (MADD) and Hospital & Morgue (HAM) classes, and community labor or community service.
+DUI probation terms usually include an alcohol education class (3, 6, 9, or 18 months, depending on BAC level or existence of prior offenses), a minimum fine of $390 + penalty assessments, attendance at Mothers Against Drunk Driving (MADD) and Hospital & Morgue (HAM) classes, community labor or community service, and mandatory court fees.
 A DUI probationer will be given a deadline to complete these obligations.
 You will also be ordered not to drive with any measurable amount of alcohol, not drive without a valid license and insurance, and to install an ignition interlock device (IID).
 If you fail to complete any of the required terms, your probation will be revoked and a warrant will be issued for your arrest.
 Also, every probation order includes the term that a probationer "obey all laws."
 Therefore, if you are arrested for a new offense you will be charged with violating probation.

 CONTACT our office today if you are currently on DUI probation and have failed to complete any of the terms.
 For example, if you fail to complete the alcohol education class or do not complete your required community labor hours you will be in violation of probation.
 Not only will a warrant issue for your arrest but you may be sentenced to jail or additional community labor or community service as punishment for the probation violation.